Hasanaginica: Linguistic and historical background

 The poem's language is Serbo-Croatian, termed by Fortis as "Illyrian" (meaning South Slavic).
 The version published by Fortis was probably copied from an ikavian text and changed in accordance with the style of language spoken in Dubrovnik.
-It combines mostly jekavian and some ikavian forms, and includes misspellings.
+It combines mostly ijekavian and some ikavian forms, and includes misspellings.
 Serbian philologist and linguist Vuk Karadžić (1787–1864), who never actually heard the poem sung by a folk singer, changed Fortis's transcription to create a more Serbian version which would reflect his codification of the language.

 The meter of the ballad is classical South Slavic decasyllable or 10-syllable verse, translated by Goethe as trochaic pentameter.

 There is much debate about whether the ballad was purely poetical and fictional, or based on real people and events.
 However, the following people did actually exist and are believed to be the basis of the ballad: